 Pregnancy is a time to emotionally prepare for being a parent.
 It’s common to think about the kind of parents you want to be and the changes that will happen when the baby is born.

-It's normal to feel lots of emotions - positive and negative.
+It's normal to feel positive and negative emotions.
 Most of these changes are normal, but it will help to talk to someone about how you feel.

 Tiredness, nausea and hormones can affect your emotions during pregnancy.
-You may have occasional bursts of emotions like anger and sadness.
+You may have occasional bursts of emotions like anger and sadness, as well as happiness.

 Stress